Sign Language Interpreters for Every Setting

 Provide the interpreter with relevant materials in advance: case summaries, witness lists, technical terminology, names of parties involved, and any documents that will be referenced.
 This preparation significantly improves interpretation accuracy.

-Position the interpreter where the Deaf individual can see both the interpreter and the speaker.
+Position the interpreter where the Deaf individual can see both the interpreter and the speaker (judge, attorney, witness).
 Speak at a moderate pace, pause between speakers, and address the Deaf individual directly (not “tell him/her”).
 Allow extra time for the interpretation process.

 What is CART and who uses it?

-CART (Communication Access Realtime Translation) is a service where a trained professional converts spoken language into text displayed on a screen in real-time.
-A CART provider uses a stenotype machine and specialized software to transcribe speech at speeds of 200+ words per minute with 98%+ accuracy.
+CART (Communication Access Realtime Translation) is a service where a trained professional converts spoken language into text displayed on a screen in realtime with 98%+ accuracy.
+CART providers use specialized stenotype equipment to capture speech as quickly as it is spoken.

-CART is used by people who are Deaf or hard of hearing and prefer reading English over sign language, individuals with cochlear implants, people with auditory processing disorders, and non-native English speakers.
-It’s common in classrooms, workplace meetings, conferences, medical appointments, and live events.
+CART is used by people who are Deaf or hard of hearing and prefer reading English over sign language, individuals with cochlear implants, late-deafened adults, and people with auditory processing disorders.

 Accuracy that matters: CART delivers 98-99% accuracy compared to auto-captions’ 60-80%.
 That 20-40% difference isn’t just numbers.
 It’s missed medication instructions, misunderstood legal rights, or lost educational content.